March 20, 2026

 4.Axioms of Addition

-Finally, let’s prove 1+1=2!
-Using the natural numbers we’ve defined, we add the following axioms:
+Now, finally, let’s prove “1+1=2”.
+To the natural numbers defined so far, we add the following axioms.

 Axioms of Addition